 ● Other comorbid conditions associated with a high body mass index

-The patient should stop smoking at least 3 weeks before going in for surgery, as smoking can increase the risk of complications and inhibit the healing process.
-The patient should stop the intake of vitamin E, aspirin and ibuprofen at least 2 weeks before surgery.
+The patient should stop smoking at least 3 weeks before undergoing surgery, as smoking can increase the risk of complications and endanger the healing process.
+The patient also should stop the intake of vitamin E, blood thinners such as aspirin and ibuprofen at least 2 weeks before surgery.

-The patient is first administered general anaesthesia before the procedure can begin, making it painless.
+The patient is first administered general anesthesia before the procedure can begin, making it painless.

 The gastric bypass surgery can be divided into two main parts:

 In the first part, the surgeon will create the smaller upper stomach and the larger lower stomach by using staples, effectively dividing it into two.
-Everything the patient eats will go into the smaller upper stomach, helping the patient feel “full” with very little effective food intake.
-This will help the patient lose weight.
-The upper stomach can hold around 30 grams of food before it goes into the small intestine.
+The top section of the stomach (called the pouch) is where the food patients eat will go and helping them feel “full” with very little effective food intake.
+This will help the patient eat less and lose weight.
+The upper stomach can hold about 1 ounce (oz) or 28 grams (g) of food before it goes into the small intestine.

-In the second part, the surgeon will connect the small intestine to the smaller upper stomach.
-The ultimate goal of the surgery is to help the patient reduce the intake of calories.
+The second step is the bypass.
+The surgeon will connect the small intestine to the smaller upper stomach.
+The ultimate goal of the surgery is to help the patient’s body will absorb fewer calories.

-There are two main techniques which can be applied: Open Gastric Bypass surgery and Laparoscopic Gastric Bypass surgery
+There are two main techniques which can be applied during the gastric bypass surgery:

-There are a few advantages of Laparoscopic Gastric Bypass surgery, as it is a minimally invasive technique:
+There are a few advantages of laparoscopic gastric bypass surgery technique, as it is a minimally invasive procedure:

-● Faster recovery from the surgery and a shorter hospital stay
+● Faster recovery and a shorter hospital stay

-In both cases, the surgery lasts anywhere between 2 and 4 hours and the gastric bypass surgery recovery period may begin.
+In both cases, the surgery lasts anywhere between 2 and 4 hours, and the gastric bypass surgery recovery timemay begin.